 Want to learn more about mindfulness, but aren’t sure if you’re ready to commit?
 This workshop will provide you with an overview of mindfulness and the important role it can play in reducing stress and improving the quality of your life.

-Lori will review the fundamentals of Mindfulness-Based Stress Reduction and, through a variety of meditation and awareness exercises, you will become familiar with this practical time-proven approach that has helped thousands of people achieve greater balance, vitality and health.
+Lori will review the fundamentals of Mindfulness-Based Stress Reduction and, through meditation and awareness exercises, you will become familiar with this practical time-proven approach that has helped thousands of people achieve greater balance, vitality and health.
 In this introductory program you will learn:

 - What mindfulness is and how it can reduce stress and enhance well-being